 1. A woman came to see me for career dissatisfaction among other concerns.
 Although some of her problems cleared up after awhile in therapy, she did not resolve her career dissatisfaction.
 We discussed various possibilities for modifying her career, but I began to notice that if I suggested an avenue to explore, she gave me a reason why she couldn't do it or wasn't interested in it.
 No type of work or activity really appeals to people with NPD unless it involves attention from others, or what could be called fame or glory.
 The normal reasons why people value their work, such as pride in achieving certain skills or helping others, are meaningless to the NPD.
 Sadly, many jobs and activities don't result in praise and attention, and the NPD is therefore chronically dissatisfied.
 This chronic dissatisfaction is why NPD is so often implicated in substance abuse and in chronic depression.

 2. A man came to see me because of career dissatisfaction and some interpersonal events.
 He had had a traumatic break-up and I hoped that he could find a happy relationship that would help him get over the traumatic break-up.
 But as he described his dating activities, it became quite evident that he had no empathy for the people he dated and was sometimes quite critical of how a person looked, (even though he was willing to have sex with them regardless of whether he found them attractive).
 It turned out he'd pursued his career because he thought it would give him a sense of importance, but the reality is that few jobs change the world or make one famous, just as few romantic partners are beautiful or dramatically exciting.
-I couldn't think of any realistic career path that would give this man what he craved, and he seemed to come to the realization eventually that he wasn't interested in a committed romantic partner--at which point he left therapy.
+I couldn't think of any realistic career path that would give this man what he craved, and he seemed to come to the realization eventually that he wasn't interested in a committed romantic partnership--at which point he left therapy.

 There may be a treatment program that is effective for NPD, even though it wasn't, at least not overtly, designed to treat NPD at all.
 The 12-step program was designed to treat addictions, but as I have studied it over the years, it has struck me how much of it might actually be targeted toward the symptoms of NPD: The 12-step program insists that its members "deal with life on life's terms," and "turn it over" to a "higher power."
 It has occurred to me that the "higher power," when internalized, could create a healthy ego ideal.
 The group norms of the 12-step program, such an anonymity, help to stifle grandiosity and instead provide emotional nurturance through group support.
 Slogans such as "Easy Does It" and "Live and Let Live" may help temper the rage, envy and other problems that plague people with NPD.
 Although the 12-step program may not totally "cure" NPD it may control and ameliorate it.